basil08/basil08.github.io/README.md

 hugo server -D
 ```

+`static/mood.json` is committed with a default value of `"sunny"` and is only overwritten during CI builds.

 ## Build & deploy

+Handled by `.github/workflows/gh-pages.yml`:
-Handled automatically by `.github/workflows/gh-pages.yml` on every push to `main` and daily at midnight UTC.
+- On every push to `main`
+- Daily at midnight UTC (fetches mood → builds → deploys)